 What’s New at Disneyland?

-During the closure, Disneyland was still able to complete several of their projects.
-I found the parks to look better than ever, with fresh coats of paint, gorgeous flowers and heightened cleaning.
+During the closure, Disneyland was able to complete several of their projects.
+During my visits I’ve found the parks to look better than ever, with fresh coats of paint, gorgeous flowers and heightened cleaning.
 Here are few things to watch for: